Wondering What to Plant? And Where to Find Plants in DC?

 They offer botanical workshops to help you help your plants, sell plants themselves, and can hook you up with one-of-a-kind flower arrangements.
 Rewild is technically also a florist shop — you can buy floral arrangements and book them for events that need flowers, perhaps even a spring wedding [link to wedding article].

-Rewild has a certain quality to it that you don’t often find in plant shops anymore.
-When you walk in you don’t feel like you are in a city, but rather in a down-to-earth plant shop with people who really appreciate the beauty of the earth.
+Rewild has a certain quality to it that you don’t often find in many plant shops anymore.
+When you walk in you don’t feel like you’re in a city, but rather in a down-to-earth plant shop with people who really appreciate the beauty of the earth.

 Every garden center in DC has its own niche; little things they do that set them apart from the others.
 At Olde City Farm you can attend their workshops, peruse their plants, and utilize their landscaping services (they design and implement!) but you can also take advantage of two other special services: event hosting and tree care.

 You can host an event (think wedding, baby shower, birthday party) in their lovely gardens!
 They will decorate for you or leave the space as-is if you want.

 They can also hook you up with Nova Arborist, a group of enthusiastic tree specialists who can help survey, preserve, treat, and maintain your trees!

 Note: If you plan on visiting this plant shop, check out their Facebook page for updates on their new location as they plan on relocating by the end of 2019.